Aron Ralston: After the accident

 In 2006, Ralston was featured as a panelist in Miller Lite's "Man Laws" ad campaign.

-He later noted that surviving being trapped in the canyon had given him a sense of invincibility, at a time that it should have humbled him.
+He later noted that his survival after being trapped in the canyon had given him a sense of invincibility rather than humbleness.
 He lost friends to suicide, and became depressed after his girlfriend broke up with him in 2006.
-He has since tried to shift his focus away from adventure-seeking for esteem purposes.
+He has since tried to shift his focus away from adventure-seeking for self-esteem purposes.

 In 2008, Ralston signed on to advise polar explorer Eric Larsen on his 2009–2010 "Save the Poles" expedition, of traveling to the north and south poles, and climbing Mount Everest (sometimes referred to as the third pole) within the same year.

 In August 2009, Ralston married Jessica Trusty.
 Their first child was born in February 2010.
 They divorced in early 2012.

-In 2011, Ralston was a contestant on the U.S. television show Minute To Win It, where he won $125,000 for Wilderness Workshop, made a cameo on The Simpsons in "Treehouse of Horror XXII", took part in the reality show Alone in the Wild, where he had to 'survive' in the wild with a video camera and a bag of supplies, and delivered the commencement speech on May 15, 2011, at Carnegie Mellon University for the graduating classes of 2011 and 2013.
+In 2011, Ralston was a contestant on the American television show Minute to Win It, where he won $125,000 for Wilderness Workshop, made a cameo on The Simpsons in "Treehouse of Horror XXII", took part in the reality show Alone in the Wild, where he had to 'survive' in the wild with a video camera and a bag of supplies, and delivered the commencement speech at Carnegie Mellon University for the graduating class of 2011.

 He has also appeared on the Comedy Central show Tosh.0 in a sketch with host Daniel Tosh and another climber in 2012.

 Assault charge

 In December 2013, Ralston and his girlfriend, Vita Shannon, who have a daughter together, were both arrested after an altercation at their home.
 The circumstances of the altercation are unclear.
 Charges against Ralston were dropped shortly after, and charges against Shannon were dropped after Ralston did not show up to a court hearing.
+According to the affidavit, Ralston "was struck twice in the back of the head with fists by (Shannon), after an argument they had regarding the victim's other son."
+Shannon alleged in return, that Ralston "shoved her on the shoulder".

 Public speaking

 As a corporate speaker, Ralston receives an honorarium of about $25,000 per domestic speaking appearance, and up to $37,000 for international speeches.
-On May 4, 2007, Ralston appeared at the Swiss Economic Forum and gave a speech about "how he did not lose his hand, but gained his life back."
+On May 4, 2007, Ralston appeared at the Swiss Economic Forum and gave a speech about how he "lost his hand, but gained his life back."